 Toothpaste isn't the best choice for cleaning removable braces.
 Many types of toothpaste, especially "whitening" toothpaste, contain abrasives that can, over time, create enough micro-scratches on an aligner's surface that (collectively) they start to show.
-Instead, you should either use just plain water or else use water and a mild dishwashing detergent.

 Cleaning your Invisalign® aligners isn't rocket science.

 The temporary nature of each set of aligners makes the act of evaluating the suitability of any cleaning method quite easy to do, without any risk of serious consequences.